kercre123/wire-pod/README.md

 ## Program Descriptions

 `chipper` - Chipper is a program used on Digital Dream Lab's servers which takes in a Vector's voice stream, puts it into a speech-to-text processor, and spits out an intent.
-This is also likely used on the official escape pod.
-This repo contains an older tree of chipper which does not have the "intent graph" feature (it caused an error upon every new stream), and it now has a working voice processor.

 `vector-cloud` - Vector-cloud is the program which runs on Vector himself which uploads the mic stream to a chipper instance.
-This repo has an older tree of vector-cloud which also does not have the "intent graph" feature and has been modified to allow for a custom CA cert.
+This repo contains a fork of vector-cloud which has been modified to allow for a custom CA cert.

 ## System Requirements